BulgariaWebSummit/bulgariawebsummit.github.io/README.md

 #### Topics
 We are looking for *inspiring* speakers that can cover topics about the modern web in the following topics:

-1.Programming
+1. Programming
-2.UX
+2. UX
-3.Privacy
+3. Privacy
-4.eHealth
+4. eHealth
-5.Games Development
+5. Games Development
-6.Design for Web
+6. Design for Web
-7.Databases
+7. Databases
 8. (Web) Product Development

 #### Requirements